 Consent cannot be given when it is the result of any coercion, intimidation, force or threat of harm.
 When consent is withdrawn or can no longer be given, sexual activity must stop.
 The health and safety of every student at Jamestown Business College is of utmost importance.
 Jamestown Business College recognizes that students who have been drinking and/or using drugs (whether such use is voluntary or involuntary) at the time that violence, including, but not limited to, domestic violence, dating violence, stalking, or sexual assault occurs, may be hesitant to report such incidents due to fear of potential consequences for their own conduct.
-Jamestown Business College strongly encourages students to report domestic violence, dating violence, stalking, or sexual assault to institutional officials.
+Jamestown Business College strongly encourages students to report domestic violence, dating violence, stalking, or sexual assault of violence, dating violence, stalking, or sexual assault of their own conduct.